jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 casts within our current prototype's implementation of `executor_traits`.
 By exposing this operation as an optimization and customization point, it allows executor authors to accelerate this frequently-occurring use case.

+### \color{ForestGreen} `share_future`

+\color{ForestGreen}

+Like `future_cast`, `share_future` generalizes our previously described `future_traits::share` operation to interoperate with executors.
+It is useful when implementing dynamically-sized "fan-out" operations and when constructing important kinds of compositions of executors.
+For example, an adaptor executor may adapt a collection of underlying executors and present the entire collection as a single logical executor.
+To implement the `then_execute` operation, the wrapping executor must communicate the incoming future dependency to each of the N underlying executors.
+The most straightforward way to accomplish this is to share the incoming future N times and call `then_execute()` on each underlying executor.
+Because the degree of sharing may be arbitrarily large, we provide overloads of the `share_future` operation which return a container of `shared_future<T>`.
+These overloads capture a frequent use case and allow the executor author to accelerate it.

+\color{Black}

 ### `max_shape`